Particular/docs.particular.net/nservicebus/licensing/index_registry_core_[4,].partial.md

 #### Using the NServiceBus PowerShell Cmdlet

-The [NServiceBus PowerShell Module](/nservicebus/operations/management-using-powershell.md) includes a Cmdlet for importing the Platform License into the `HKEY_LOCAL_MACHINE` registry.
+The [NServiceBus PowerShell Module](/nservicebus/operations/management-using-powershell.md) includes a cmdlet for importing the Platform License into the `HKEY_LOCAL_MACHINE` registry.

-For 64-bit operating systems the license is written to both the 32-bit and 64-bit registry.
-The license is stored is `HKEY_LOCAL_MACHINE\Software\ParticularSoftware\License` and `HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\ParticularSoftware`.
+For 64-bit operating systems the license is stored under "license" registry value in both the `HKEY_LOCAL_MACHINE\Software\ParticularSoftware` and `HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\ParticularSoftware` registry keys

 #### Other Manual Options